earthgecko/skyline/docs/ionosphere.rst

   systems would be driven to one of their stable fixed points and stay there for ever.
 So, fixed points resemble an equilibrium state"

-Ionosphere enables us to try and profile this Active Brownian Motion as the norm, again for want of a better way of trying to explain it.
+Ionosphere enables us to try and profile something similar to Active Brownian Motion as the norm, again for want of a better way of trying to explain it.

 However, contextually, Ionosphere nor the |tsfresh| implemented method, will ever be perfect, unless 2 timeseries have identical data, consistently, without change.
 But how challenging would that be? :)

-Also it may be possible that an identical timeseries reversed may give the same or negative of a features sum.
+Also it may be possible that an identical timeseries reversed may give the same or negative of a features sum and a mirror image timeseries can have very similar calculated feature sums.

-**TODO**: test that theory, reversed timeseries the same or the inverse?

 Anyway, it is not perfect, by design.
 Evolution tends to not achieve perfection, attaining a working, functional state is usually the norm in evolution it seems.